Boksburg: History

 The Government of the time declared that all coloured, Asian and black people should live in Julewe, which was situated between two wetlands and close to the Cinderella and Hercules Mine Shafts.
 Julewe was divided in two by the main road, Church Road, running through it, with black mine workers on the one side, and coloureds, who moved to the Transvaal from the Eastern Cape, on the other.
 Close to the entrance of the township, was the Asian trading market known as Kalamazoo.
 The Hercules Mine Shaft was the deepest shaft in the world.
 The headgear and structures were demolished in 2007.
 The Julewe community soon started schools and churches, and the Boksburg Coloured School, now known as Goedehoop Primary, is the oldest school in Boksburg, as it opened in 1905, with Mr G W Van Rooyen as the principal.

-By 1911, the township was renamed Stirtonville, after the superintendent of the area.
+In 1911, the township was renamed Stirtonville, after the superintendent of the area.
 As a precaution, and to monitor the number of residents in the area, residents of Stirtonville each received a residential permit, while people who wanted to visit family or friends residing in the township, had to obtain a temporary day-pass, in order to enter the township.
 Even the strict control of the "Black Jack" officers who patrolled the township failed to detect a few people creeping in and hiding in the dense township.
-One such person was the Nobel prize-winner and former President Nelson Mandela.
+One such person was the Nobel prize-winner and future President Nelson Mandela.
 It is rumoured that Mandela hid in Stirtonville, with authorities hot on his heels.
 Years later, Mandela returned to this area, where he was given the Freedom of the City.

 During the 1960s, all the black residents were moved to a new township on the border of Boksburg and Germiston, called Vosloorus and the Asian residents to Actonville, and Stirtonville became the sole residential area of the coloured community.
-The community decided to rename their suburb to Reiger Park, in 1962.
-Two years later, town council agreed to change the street names, which were mainly African in origin.
+The community decided to rename their suburb Reiger Park in 1962.
+Two years later, the town council agreed to change the street names, which were mainly African in origin.
 The Reiger Park Stadium was built upon a cemetery, mainly used for Chinese mine workers; the remains were never removed.
 Reiger Park has developed a fearful reputation, mainly due to gang violence.
-Today it is a community focussed on change and remaining positive to build a bright future.
+Today it is a community focussed on change and remains positive to build a bright future.
 The township has over 100 formal and informal churches, four primary school, two high schools, and some community facilities, including a public library and swimming pool.